 Using Mobile Apps

 Some mobile apps will let you choose direct deposit for tax refunds.
-Like e-filing, you will need your routing and account numbers to enter them on the tax return.
+Like e-filing, you will need your routing and account numbers.
 The easiest way to do this is to confirm the numbers with your mobile app provider or your financial establishment of choice.
 It is important to note that you must have this information ready when filing, as the IRS cannot accept it once you file the return.

 What Are the Benefits of Using Direct Deposit?